What is Private Limited Company?

 The Companies Act has given certain benefits and exemptions to private companies that public companies do not possess.
 These benefits accord them greater freedom in conducting company affairs.
 Here are some examples of them:

-- Limited Liability: Liability of Shareholder is limited
+- Limited Liability: The shareholder liability is limited as per his shareholding.

 - Pull in Funding: It is comparatively easy to attract investors.